animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Then all the hair fell out again.
 Again, total baldness.
 No eyelashes, eyebrows, or hair.

-Another time I did the steak/salmon-only diet, my pubic hair fully grew back — temporarily.
+Another time I did the steak-only diet, my pubic hair fully grew back — temporarily.

-Another time I did the steak/salmon-only diet, a few eyelashes grew back for the first time.
+Another time I did the steak-only diet, a few eyelashes grew back for the first time.

 That can’t be a coincidence, so I leave this story here both for medical utility and for the understanding that [I now look like Gollum](https://www.facebook.com/photo/?fbid=10211230008185126&set=a.1273659620707) because of medical malpractice.